soderlind/wp-live-preview-links/README.md

 Adding live preview to WordPress search
 ---------------------------------------

+Activate the plugin and in plugin settings select Live Preview Links = class="wp-live-preview"

 This is how I've done it [on my site](http://soderlind.no/?s=plugin) running TwentyTwelve.

 In the (child) theme folder, in functions.php, add the following